Claremont police investigate deaths by possible fentanyl overdose

-According to 2018 data from the National Institutes of Health, 128 people in the United States die each day after overdosing on opioids such as prescription pain relievers, heroin and synthetic opioids such as fentanyl.
+According to 2018 data from the National Institutes of Health, 128 people in the United States die each day after overdosing on opioids, including prescription pain relievers, heroin, and synthetic opioids such as fentanyl.

-The Centers for Disease Control and Prevention estimates more than 750,000 people have died since 1999 from drug overdoses, and two out of three drug overdose deaths in 2018 involved an opioid.
-Overdose deaths involving opioids have increased almost six times since 1999.
+The Centers for Disease Control and Prevention estimates that since 1999 more than 750,000 people have died from drug overdoses.
+In 2018, the first year for which statistics are posted on its website, two out of three drug overdose deaths involved an opioid.
+Overall opioid overdose deaths have increased by a factor of nearly six since 1999.

 “Most of the increases in fentanyl deaths over the last three years do not involve prescription fentanyl, but are related to illicitly-made fentanyl that is being mixed with or sold as heroin—with or without the users’ knowledge and increasing as counterfeit pills,” the CDC reports.

 According to Drug Enforcement Administration’s December 2019 National Drug Threat Assessment, fentanyl and other highly potent synthetic opioids are primarily sourced from China and Mexico.
 The drugs continue to be the most lethal category of illicit substances misused in the U.S., according to the DEA.

 “Fentanyl continues to be sold as counterfeit prescriptions pills as traffickers—wittingly or unwittingly—are increasingly selling fentanyl to users both alone and as an adulterant, leading to rising fentanyl-involved deaths,” the federal DEA assessment said.
 “Fentanyl suppliers will continue to experiment with other new synthetic opioids in an attempt to circumvent new regulations imposed by the United States and China.”